starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Tuples
 ------

 A tuple is a finite, ordered, unchangeable list of elements.
-It is represented by a list of elements separated by commas within round brackets ``(`` ``)`` and is defined as a local variable.
+They are represented as a comma-separated list of elements enclosed by parenthesess (e.g., ``(3, x)``).
 Their elements may be any combination of valid :ref:`types <syntax_type>`.
 A tuple that contains only one element must be defined in one of the two following ways: the element is defined with an assignment or with a trailing comma, as shown below.

 .. tested-code:: cairo syntax_tuples

     local TupleOne = (7, 9, 13)  # A tuple with three elements.
     local TupleTwo = (5,)  # (5) is not a valid tuple.
     local TupleThree = (a=5)  # An assignment does not require a trailing comma.

 Where a tuple is passed as an argument, the type of each element may be specified, for example, ``MyTuple : (felt, felt, MyStruct)``.
 Tuple values may be accessed with a zero-based index brackets